 Trade guarantee: Trade guarantee is the guarantee provided by the clearing corporation for all trades that are executed on the Exchange.
-In contrast the settlement guarantee, guarantees the settlement of trade after multilateral detting.
+In contrast the settlement guarantee, guarantees the settlement of trade after multilateral netting.

-Trading for delivery: Trading conducted with an intention to deliver shares as opposed to a position that is squared off within the settlement
+Trading for delivery: Trading conducted with an intention to deliver shares as opposed to position that is squared off within the settlement.

 Transfer deed: A transfer deed is a form that is used for effecting transfer of shares or debentures and is valid for a specified period.
-If should be sent to the company along with the share certificate for registering the transfer.
-The transfer deed must be duly stamped and signed by or op behalf of the transferor and transferee and complete in all respects.
+It should be sent to the company along with the share certificate for registering the transfer.
+The transfer deed must be duly stamped and signed by or on behalf of the transferor and transferee and complete in all respects.

-Transmission: Transmission is the lawful process by which the ownership of securities is transferred to the legal heir/s of the deceased.
+Transmission: Transmission is the lawful process by which the ownership of securities is transferred to the legal heir/s of the deceased

-The booklet contains basic information to help investors.
-Readers are requested to refer to the specific Acts, rules and regulations for exact details and clarifications and are reminded that this booklet does not purport to explain the laws or rules in force, with respect to any particular fact pattern.
+The booklet contains basic information to help the investors.
+The readers are requested to refer to the specific acts, rules and regulations for exact details and clarifications and are reminded that this booklet does not purport to explain the laws or rules in force, with respect to any particular fact pattern.
 Answers to questions involving particular facts depend upon interpretations, administrative decisions and court actions.
 While every effort has been made to ensure the accuracy and completeness of the information contained, the Board assumes no liability for any errors or omission of information in this booklet.

-Printed and Circulated by Novartis India Limited in the interest of investors' education vakiis
+Published by Securities and Exchange Board of India, Printed and Circulated by Tata Metaliks Limited in the interest of investor education.